 From drones to smart technology, engineers with electronics and software skills are needed for our digital future.

-Why Computer & Electronic Systems with International Study at Strathclyde?
+Why Computer & Electronic Systems at Strathclyde?

 Learn how to design electronic systems and use software engineering to develop the next generation of digital technology.